BartVandewoestyne/Effective-Modern-Cpp/README.md

 This repository contains my compilable implementation for the code in the book.
 It is not officially linked to the book nor to Scott.
 It contains my personal, practical hands-on implementation of the sample code.
-My goal was to provide the C++ community with something that can be used in a hands-on way to play with the concepts explained in the book.
+My goal is to provide the C++ community with something that can be used in a hands-on way to play with the concepts explained in the book.
 Feel free to send me comments and questions, or to take a look at the TODO-list and send me pull-requests.